adap/flower/baselines/feddebug/README.md

 # FedDebug: Systematic Debugging for Federated Learning Applications

-> Note: If you use this baseline in your work, please remember to cite the original authors of the paper as well as the Flower paper.
+> [!NOTE] If you use this baseline in your work, please remember to cite the original authors of the paper as well as the Flower paper.

 **Paper:** [https://dl.acm.org/doi/abs/10.1109/ICSE48619.2023.00053]